 - Shine a flashlight on your belly.

 Your baby also responds to your adrenaline stress hormone.
-He will move around more if you are feeling anxious or stressed.
+They will move around more if you are feeling anxious or stressed.
 However, try not to get yourself into these states to test your baby's reaction.

-Your baby starts to develop the ability to move within a few weeks of his conception.
 Once you start feeling his movements you can stay tuned in to the joy of this evidence that he is likely doing well.
 Bring any worries about his well-being to your doctor or midwife.